NathanHinthorne/Goose-Browser-Extension/README.md

 ### 📅 VERSION HISTORY

+=== Version 1.4 ===

+- Made the goose block HTML elements it is currently on top of.
+This prevents the user from accidently clicking something else while trying to interact with the goose.
+- Fixed a bug where the goose would occasionally glitch out after stepping out of mud.
+- Made all music and sound effects pause when the user leaves the active tab.
+- Added a "buy me a coffee" button to the main extension popup :)

 === Version 1.3 ===

 - Fixed a bug where the mouse could be held down to hit the goose multiple times.